thuduc/api-ui/README.md

-# Proof-of-concept: API and UI generation using Claude Code
+## GenAI Proof of Concept: API and UI generation using Claude Code
-This POC is to evaluate Claude Code (an agentic coding tool from Anthropic: https://www.anthropic.com/claude-code), known for its ability to create a fully working Web UI and Rest API, if given sufficient requirements.

-The API requirements comes from the openapi.json file for the sample Train Travel application (https://bump.sh/blog/modern-openapi-petstore-replacement/).

-For the UI requirements, we asked Claude Code to derive them from openapi.json.
-Normally UI mocks (or screenshots) would be provided.

-#### POC Results
-Claude Code + Opus 4 LLM were able to generate a fully functional API and UI based on just an openapi specification
+The purpose of this proof of concept is to find out if an LLM can generate a fully functionaly API and UI by analyzing an OpenAPI specification to come up with an implementation plan for both the API and UI.
+The example application we will be using based on the OpenAPI spec for the sample Train Travel application (https://bump.sh/blog/modern-openapi-petstore-replacement/).
+For those who are familiar with the old Java PetStore sample application, this is its modern replacement.

+### LLM & AI Tool
+* LLM used: Claude Opus 4 (best coding LLM) - https://www.anthropic.com/claude/opus
+* AI tool used: Claude Code (best coding CLI due to its integration with Clause 4 LLMs) - https://www.anthropic.com/claude-code

 #### Development Process:
 * Step 1 - develop an openapi specification for the Rest API.
 Either the developer or the LLM can do this.
+In our PoC, we will be using an existing OpenAPI spec.
-* Step 2 - use a coding LLM to analyze an openapi specification, then generates a comprehensive implementation plan for implementing both the API and UI.
-We used Anthropic's Claude Opus 4 LLM for our coding LLM due to its advanced agentic coding ability.
+* Step 2 - use a coding LLM to analyze an openapi specification, then to generate a comprehensive implementation plan for implementing both the API and UI.
+We will use Anthropic's Claude Opus 4 LLM for our coding LLM due to its advanced agentic coding ability.
-* Step 3 - use this implementation plan (see API_UI_IMPLEMENTATION_PLAN.md) in Claude Code (and Claude Opus 4 LLM) to implement all tasks in all API phases defined in the plan.
+* Step 3 - use this implementation plan (see [API_UI_IMPLEMENTATION_PLAN.md](API_UI_IMPLEMENTATION_PLAN.md)) in Claude Code (and Claude Opus 4 LLM) to implement all tasks in all API phases defined in the plan.
-* Step 4 - use this implementation plan (see API_UI_IMPLEMENTATION_PLAN.md) in Claude Code (and Claude Opus 4 LLM) to implement all tasks in all UI phases defined in the plan.
+* Step 4 - use this implementation plan (see [API_UI_IMPLEMENTATION_PLAN.md](API_UI_IMPLEMENTATION_PLAN.md)) in Claude Code (and Claude Opus 4 LLM) to implement all tasks in all UI phases defined in the plan.

+#### POC Results
-The API & UI implementation effort took Claude Code about 3 hours to complete.
+* The API & UI implementation effort took Claude Code about 3 hours to complete.
+* Claude Code + Opus 4 LLM were able to generate a fully functional API and UI based on just an openapi specification

 ## Running the app
 See CLAUDE.md